nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     - In **Disk Management**, **right click on Disk 2** and **online the volume**.
         <img src=../graphics/m2/2.2.12.b.png width="25%" height="25%" >

-        - If Disk 2 doesn't show up click Action, Refresh.
+        - If Disk 2 doesn't show up, click Action, Refresh.

             <img src=../graphics/m2/2.2.12.a.png width="25%" height="25%" >

-        - Once the Disk 2 is online, you can see that the volume label is the same as Disk 1 since this is an exact clone of the volume inside the array.
+        - Once Disk 2 is online, you can see that the volume label is the same as Disk 1 since this is an exact clone of the volume inside the array.

             <img src=../graphics/m2/2.2.12.png   width="75%" height="75%" >

-    - Open Windows explorer and browse to `E:\` you should see an exact copy of the `D:\` volume and its contents.
-In this case, its our database and log files.
-Which we can now attach as a unique database in our SQL Instance.
+    - Open Windows explorer and browse to `E:\`.
+You should see a copy of the `D:\` volume and its contents.
+In this case, it's our database and log files, which we can now attach as a unique database in our SQL Instance.

         <img src=../graphics/m2/2.2.13.png width="75%" height="75%" >